fduperier/fduperier/README.md

 # Hi there! 👋

-I am Frédéric Dupérier, Solutions Architect & Web Entrepreneur.
+I am Frédéric Dupérier, Engineering Manager & Entrepreneur.
 After studying in Canada and starting to work in the French Riviera, I moved to Geneva, Switzerland where I lived for 10 years.
-Then I returned home to the southwest of France.
+Finally (?)
+I returned home to the southwest of France.

 You can 💬 ask me about anything you want [here](https://github.com/fduperier/fduperier/issues), I am always happy to help!